Japan's Tepco says to review CO2 emissions goal

-Tokyo Electric , known as Tepco, has burnt more fossil fuels than planned, boosting emissions of carbon dioxide (CO2), to make up for lost capacity since the March earthquake and tsunami damaged two of its three nuclear plants.
+Tokyo Electric, known as Tepco, has burned more fossil fuels than planned, boosting emissions of carbon dioxide (CO2), to make up for lost capacity since the March earthquake and tsunami damaged two of its three nuclear plants.

 If Tepco, Japan's biggest utility, gives up its goal to cut CO2 emissions per unit of electricity by 20 percent over 2008-2012 compared with 1990 levels, it could force other power firms make up the gap and help Japan to meet its obligations under the Kyoto Protocol.